riozebratubo/chaffchief/README.md

 As examples of how you can contribute, you may:

 - Create a new app, for example, for a new architecture.
-The basic functionalities the app must have are: store profiles, edit them (the simples form may be text-based) and connect with the roaster via bluetooth and send any profile to the roaster.
+The basic functionalities the app must have are: store profiles, edit them (the simplest form may be text-based) and connect with the roaster via bluetooth and send any profile to the roaster.
 You may increase the functionalities later;
 - Contribute on an existing app;
 - Contribute on the firmware (for this some experience with running the project and Arduino is desired): adding functionalities or fixing bugs you may find;
 - Example of a new functionality to the firmware: the possibility to have more than one profile on the machine at any time.
 Adding optional display modules.
 Adding new optional push buttons;